kchapelier/BNDL/specifications/bndl.md

-# BNDL Specifications (version 1 / draft 2017-12-23)
+# BNDL Specifications (version 1 / final 2018-01-07)

 ## Conventions

- * The endianess of the BNDL header and dictionary is set to Little Endian.
+ * The endianness of the BNDL header and dictionary is set to Little Endian.
- * The endianess of the content is not defined by the BNDL format.
+ * The endianness of the content is not defined by the BNDL format.
+ * The format prioritizes fast parsing over file weight.
+ * The format is specifically designed for JavaScript and will probably prove useless for any other platforms.

 The general structure of the file is the following : One *header* (8 bytes) followed by a *dictionary* (varying byte count) and the *content* block (varying byte count).